Are Dash Cams Legal? Guidance for Every US State

 New Jersey laws prohibit non-transparent objects on the front windshield and driver or passenger side windows.
 Install your dashcam on the dashboard.

-New Mexico’s dash cam law states that “No person shall drive any motor vehicle with any…non-transparent material upon or in the front windshield, windows to the immediate right and left of the driver.”
+New Mexico’s dash cam law states, “No person shall drive any motor vehicle with any…non-transparent material upon or in the front windshield, windows to the immediate right and left of the driver.”
 A dashboard-mounted dash cam is acceptable.

 New York bill A5132 makes drivers eligible for a 5% premium discount if they have an operating dashcam, although it may not be mounted on the windshield.